800% Increase in MPB Vacancies20 Aug, 20215 mins

 There are a number of ways clients can be competitive in this market...

-- The interviewer need to prepare for interviews as much as interviewee, they need to be prepared with tangible examples of what progression looks like, what the culture is like, and what their USP's are.
+- The interviewer needs to prepare for interviews as much as the interviewee, they need to be prepared with tangible examples of what progression looks like, what the culture is like, and what their USPs are.

 What does this mean for people interviewing?

-The flipside of this is that it’s very easy to become overwhelmed; there are so many options to choose from that is easy to become confused and differentiate between roles and agencies and their points of difference.
-My advice would be to be clear about what you’re looking for and what’s important to you, and focus on this.
-Candidates could work this out be by writing down their non-negotiables and decision making factor for their next role, whether it’s client, agency type, culture, benefits perks or salary.
+The flip side of this is that it’s very easy to become overwhelmed; there are so many options to choose from that is easy to become confused and differentiate between roles and agencies and their points of difference.
+My advice would be to be clear about what you’re looking for and what’s important to you and focus on this.
+Candidates could work this out by writing down their non-negotiables and decision-making factor for their next role, whether it’s client, agency type, culture, benefits perks or salary.

 Most candidates will be in multiple interview processes at once, so it’s important to keep your diary organized.
 Keeping track of your interviews and blocking out time to prepare for them will help you focus on each role, and allow you to be fully engaged and armed with lots of questions and research for each interview.

-If you are a job seeker, hiring at the moment or have any thoughs on the above then please reach out to me directly!
+If you are a job seeker, hiring at the moment or have any thoughts on the above then please reach out to me directly!